adambiltcliffe/react-flask-webgame/README.md

 Added functionality
 -------------------

-Set up replayable game actions on client

-Make a RendererSelector component with lazy loading

 Persist user and game information to a database

 Make it possible to login with Google or Discord or whatever